 CPP & OAS8 min read

-Should you take CPP early at 60 or delay to 70?
-We break down the dollar impact, breakeven ages, and how to find the right CPP start age for your situation.
+Should you take CPP at 60, 65, or 70?
+Dollar impact, breakeven ages, and how to find the right start age for your situation.

 One of the biggest decisions Canadian retirees face is when to start collecting the Canada Pension Plan (CPP).
 You can begin as early as age 60 or delay until age 70 — and the difference can mean tens of thousands of dollars over your lifetime.